 The news seems to be filled with stories about hackers and identity theft these days, and rightly so.
-Data for 2015 is not yet available, but according to the 2015 Identity Fraud Study, there were 13.1 million victims of identity theft in 2014, racking up a total of $16 billion in damages.
-Identity theft in 2014 claimed a new victim every two seconds.
+Data for 2016 is not yet available, but according to the Identity Fraud Study released by Javelin Strategy & Research, there were 13.1 million victims of identity theft in 2015, racking up a total of $15 billion in damages.
+Identity fraudsters have stolen $112 billion in the past six years, which equals $35,600 stolen per minute.

 As a victim of identity theft, you can feel completely helpless and violated — not to mention aggravated at the hassles involved in restoring your identity and challenging fraudulent charges.
 You were already busy before the identity theft occurred, and it can be almost impossible to keep track of all the steps necessary to fully recover and restore financial normalcy.
 Fortunately, the U.S. government has a tool that can help you deal with the aftermath of identity theft.